 When we’d landed there were showers around and it was cloudy with patches of sun.
 By the time we’d settled in, and found a nearby cafe for lunch it had cleared and lifted a lot.
 Table Mountain was top of our wish list so we decided to head there first.
 We bought tickets for the cableway online and took an Uber to the base station.

 We pretty much walked straight on.
 We’d assumed it was like a normal cable car so were surprised to discover there are just 2 huge pods (that take 65 people each) going up and down.
 Emma got a bigger shock when the floor rotated.
 She wasn’t at all keen on the height and steepness of it anyway, but with the rotating floor it was a bit much, “I really don’t like it” was repeated like a mantra until the top.
-It still beat walking apparently.
+She decided it still beat walking up the sheer side.

-It was way better than we’d expected at the top.
+It was way better at the top than we’d expected.
 It is 1067m high.
 So yes there was the views you see pictures of, but we hadn’t expected there to be paths all over the top and to be able to walk to see the view on different sides.
 It was stunning, and we felt lucky to have good weather.
-We spent a good few hours walking and taking photos and soaking in the cool sea air that taste familiar.
+We spent a good few hours walking and taking photos and soaking in the cool sea air.

 With an hour or so until sunset we decided to end the day at V&A waterfront.
-The oldest working harbour in the Southern Hemisphere, Table Mountain provides a stunning backdrop so it’s not surprise it has been developed into Restaurants and shops and a huge sculpture art gallery.
-It also has an artisan food market that has the usual breads, cheese, sweet treats.
-But it also has regional delicacies, we tried the ostrich.
+The oldest working harbour in the Southern Hemisphere, Table Mountain provides a stunning backdrop so it’s no surprise it has been developed into restaurants and shops and a huge sculpture art gallery.
+It also has an artisan food market that has the usual breads, cheese, sweet treats. alongside regional delicacies.
+We tried the ostrich.
 An African church choir was performing outside which added to the atmosphere.

 The next morning we lay in bed and listened to the rain pour.
-We felt rather smug about taking the good weather window to go up Table Mountain the day before.
+We felt rather smug about having grabbed the good weather window to go up Table Mountain the day before.
 By the time we’d moved, collected our laundry and got organised for changing countries it was clearing into a nice day.
-The sea air is fresh but the sun was warm.
+The sea air was fresh but the sun was warm.

 Our first destination for the day was the neighbourhood of Bo-Kaap.
 As one of the oldest residential districts in Cape Town it is packed full of history and culture but is best known for its brightly painted houses.
 Under the apartheid government Bo-Kaap was declared a Muslims-only area and people of other religions and ethnicity were forced to leave.
 This was unique as most non-white people were moved away from the cities under apartheid.

-It was a pleasant downhill walk to get there from our hostel and we spent an hour and a half a wandering its streets before heading down into the main part of the city and where we walked an admired Cape Town’s colonial buildings.
+It was a pleasant downhill walk to get there from our hostel and we spent an hour and a half a wandering its streets before heading down into the main part of the city, where we walked and admired Cape Town’s colonial buildings.

 It was lovely, and also quiet and relaxed.
 We walked the beach and read the shark warning information before picking a restaurant for a late lunch.
 Marie had the catch of day, a beautifully meaty fish, and Emma had a mixed kebab of ostrich, springbok and something else beginning with K that she can’t remember.

 We took our time, then walked back along the beach.
 The grey cloud sitting on Table Mountain had cleared for the first time that day.
 We took some photos and our shorter than planned time in Cape Town was over all too soon.
 We got an Uber back to the hostel, collected our bags and got an Uber to the airport.
-An interesting journey it gives a glimpse into the other side of Cape Town, as it passes townships and shanty towns.
+Travelling to the airport is interesting journey it gives a glimpse into the other side of Cape Town, as it passes townships and shanty towns.

 Click on any photo to enlarge and scroll through